Queenstown is surrounded by some of New Zealand’s most spectacular sights, which means there are many rewarding Queenstown scenic drives to discover.

 You might want to spend a night in Mt Cook Village after the long drive.
 But if you’re up for it, this scenic day trip packs a lot of New Zealand’s best scenery into a short amount of time!
 Along the way, you’ll be able to check New Zealand’s highest mountain and largest glacier off your list.

 As you make your way past Arrowtown, you will soon reach the Gibbston Valley of Vines.
-Numerous wineries line the road, and most of them offer tastings (and often tours as well).
-If you want, you can even make a full-day tour of wine tastings in the Gibbston Valley!
+Numerous wineries line the road, and most of them offer tastings.
+If you want, you can even book a full-day tour of wine tastings in the Gibbston Valley!

 The historic Kawarau Bridge marks the end of the wineries.
 It’s an interesting historic piece in its own right – but more interesting still are the bungy jumpers constantly throwing themselves off the bridge!
 Watch them have a go, or even try it yourself.